On January 28th 1999, an obscure

 Ranaleburg Rifleman, which is the official publication of he

-13th North Carolina, Company B and the 136th NY reenacters.
+13th North Carolina, Company B and the 136th NYSV.

 The purpose of Civil War Reenacting

-is in educating people of the life and times of a Civil War
+is educating people of the life and times of a Civil War

 soldier through presentations, living history, and battlefield